 If you wish, limit by index and/or by year.

-You will see a long list of cited author names, each followed by a specific cited work.
+You will see a list of cited author names, each followed by a specific cited work.
+Click on the Show Expanded Titles link in the Cited Work column to view more information about the citations in the results list.
 Check the boxes to the left of all the works you wish to search, and click Finish Search.
 You may find it helpful to sort your results list by the highest times cited.

 Tip: Use * to search for variants of cited authors' names; be sure to look for variants in your results because sometimes works are cited incorrectly and so show up as duplicate records on your results list.